 A similar kind of story tries to guess at future events.
 I like those, especially the ones that speculate about Hiccup and Astrid’s relationship, and they can be a lot of fun.
 Just be careful to keep your characters in-character.

 Then I started asking, “What if?”
 That’s a dangerous question for an author to ask, because you usually can’t give a short answer.
 Make a change, even a small change, in what actually happened in the movie, and you’ll find that all kinds of things will also change as a result.
 This kind of story tends to rewrite the entire movie, from the moment you make a change until the end (which might turn out to be quite different from the movie ending).
 My first real “what if” story was "I Won This Thing;" I followed it with “Did Anybody See That?” which is my 3rd most popular story and has passed the 100,000-hit mark.
 I’ve done a few others as well, like “Heather Together” and “Frozen Together.”
 This kind of story is probably my favorite kind to write.
-One word of warning: if you’re thinking of changing the movie’s time line, then before you write one word of story, you’d better think up a very plausible reason why your change could have happened, or the fandom won’t like it.
+One word of warning: if you’re thinking of changing the movie’s time line, then before you write one word of story, you’d better think up a very plausible reason why your change could have happened, or the fandom won’t accept it.

 A similar motive for writing fanfics is to fix something that you think is broken.
 If there’s some aspect of the movie that you think was handled wrong, there may be a temptation to see if you could do it better.
 I wrote “Bewilderment” because I don’t want the Snowy Bewilderbeast to be dead at the end of the second movie.
 That movie gave me enough clues to concoct a reasonable explanation for why my theory could be right, so it’s not a total fabrication.
 "Telling Them Apart" got written for very similar reasons.

 Yet another motive, and count your blessings if you encounter this one, is when a bunch of readers ask you to write a sequel to something you’ve already written.
 You may think the book is closed on that story, but at least give the idea some thought.
 Your words have touched people and made them want more, and that’s the supreme accolade for a fanfic writer.
 Well, almost; the supreme accolade would be if Dreamworks or Disney called you and asked you to write scripts for them.
 But the supreme accolade you can realistically expect to receive is your readers shouting, “Encore!”
 It’s good to make them happy if you can.
-If you can't manage a sequel, then try an epilog, or maybe an alternate ending.
+If you can't manage a sequel, then try an epilogue, or maybe an alternate ending.

 A related concept is the challenge – a reader sends you an idea for a fanfic that he/she would like you to write.
 That idea might be your style, or it might not.
 If it isn’t, don’t force it or you’ll wind up with an inferior story.
 Thank the reader politely for his/her interest, but explain that this isn’t a story you can wrap your head around at this time.
 If you CAN use it, be sure to give the reader a credit in an author’s note.
 To date, I’ve written exactly one story in response to a challenge: “Dimmadreki.”
 I’m very choosy about the stories I write; most readers’ ideas just don’t tickle my fancy.
 It’s probably because of my peculiar brain, dear.